Rational points on K3 surfaces of degree 2: Introduction

 \subsection{Acknowledgements}

-Most of the results in this paper first appeared in my Master's thesis and I am very grateful to my advisor, Dr. Giacomo Mezzedimi, for suggesting the topic and for all the help, time and encouragement he gave me, as well as his valuable comments on an earlier version of the material presented here.
+Most of the results in this paper first appeared in my Master's thesis and I am very grateful to my advisor, Giacomo Mezzedimi, for suggesting the topic and for all the help, time and encouragement he gave me, as well as his valuable comments on an earlier version of the material presented here.
 I would also like to thank Ronald van Luijk and Matthias Schütt for their suggestions regarding the proof of Proposition \ref{denseratpts}, and Sam Frengley for his insightful comments and his assistance with \textsc{Magma}.
+I also wish to thank the referee for their helpful suggestions, which have improved the exposition of this paper.
 This paper was prepared during my time as a PhD student at the University of Bristol, where I am supported by the Heilbronn Institute for Mathematical Research.